tomnattle/chain-explosion-model/papers/bell-audit-paper/draft.en.md

 ### 3.2 Robustness

 The simulated fallback run shows `S_standard` not exceeding `S_strict`, highlighting sensitivity to protocol definitions.
+Bootstrap CIs on real data further constrain interpretation: standard-window `S` is high but its CI still includes `2sqrt(2)`, so this result should not be presented as Tsirelson violation.
 This reinforces a core audit principle: retain negative outcomes and avoid cherry-picking only high-`S` views.

 Suggested assets: